A random glucose test is one method for measuring the amount of glucose or sugar circulating in a person's blood.

 This article will look at what a random glucose test is, why a doctor may recommend it, and what the results can mean.

-The body is continually working to keep the amount of glucose in the blood at optimum levels.
-It does this by producing a hormone called insulin, which helps glucose get into the cells that need it for energy.
+The body works continuously to keep the amount of blood glucose at optimum levels.
+It produces a hormone called insulin to achieve this, which helps glucose get into the cells that need it for energy.

 People with type 2 diabetes either do not produce enough insulin or their body does not respond to it appropriately.